Suzanna-Neely-Yates/climate-displacement/index.md

 Walter Kälin, ‘Conceptualising Climate-Induced Displacement’ in Jane McAdam (ed.), Climate Change and Displacement: Multidisciplinary Perspectives (Oxford: Hart Publishing, 2010) pp. 81-103.

 ____________________________
+### Update #1

+This project will entail creating a custom dataset, utilizing two existing datasets from the IRS and Federal Emergencies and Disasters Agency (FEMA).
+The IRS Dataset, State-to-State US Migration Data (1990-2011) {https://www.irs.gov/statistics/soi-tax-stats-migration-data}, contains records of the number of US Citizens moving between states which includes the attributes such as Year, State and Number of Migrants.
+The FEMA, Federal Emergencies and Disasters (1953-Present) {https://www.kaggle.com/fema/federal-disasters}, dataset includes records of major natural disasters which include hurricanes, tornados, storms, high waters, wind-driven waters, tidal waves, tsunamis, earthquakes, volcanic eruptions, landslides, mudslides, snowstorms, or droughts, fires, floods, or explosions.
+Each natural disaster is then associated with attributes such as State, Start Date, End Date and more.
+The two datasets will then be merged based on mutual attributes - year and state.

+We will be utilizing the Pytorch machine learning framework within Jupyter Notebook in order to execute this project.
+Though we will write our own code, we will be feeding our data into existing machine learning models and neural network frameworks.
+We will be experimenting with various neural networks to decide which will best fit our problem.

+Numeric attributes from our dataset will be fed into these various models of neural networks.
+Ultimately, we are seeking an output similar to a standard regression problem.
+Our project seeks to determine the relationship between variables - migration and natural diasters - in order to predict future climate migration patterns utilizing various neural network models.
+The output will ultimately be the number of predicted migrants due to natural disasters.

+____________________________
 Group: Ben Luo & Neely Yates